MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidusetnef-canonical-property.md

 Under certain circumstances, such as when voting buttons are enabled or an OLE embedded object is attached to a message, Outlook can set this property to force the use of TNEF.

-The **PR_MSG_EDITOR_FORMAT** ( [PidTagMessageEditorFormat](pidtagmessageeditorformat-canonical-property.md)) property can be used to enforce only plain text, and not TNEF, when sending a message.
+The **PR_MSG_EDITOR_FORMAT** ([PidTagMessageEditorFormat](pidtagmessageeditorformat-canonical-property.md)) property can be used to enforce only plain text, and not TNEF, when sending a message.
 Because **PidLidUseTNEF** overrides the setting in **PR_MSG_EDITOR_FORMAT**, an application that wants to force plain text on an outgoing message should also look for **PidLidUseTNEF** and reset it to FALSE.
 Additionally, the add-in must remove the message features that required TNEF to avoid unusable attachments on the message that is finally sent.

 Use the **CCSF_USE_TNEF** flag when calling [IConverterSession::MAPIToMIMEStm](iconvertersession-mapitomimestm.md) to convert an outgoing MAPI message to a MIME stream can also enforce TNEF.
 This applies even if **PidLidUseTNEF** is not set.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)